particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### DeviceInfoLedger 2024-12-16

+The [Device information in ledger](/getting-started/logic-ledger/device-info-ledger/) example now includes a [documented library](https://github.com/particle-iot/DeviceInfoLedger) to make it easier to add the feature to your firmware.

 ### B504 2024-12-13

 The B-Series SoM B504 did not previously list Verizon as supported for enterprise customers, though it is supported.